 Young people - not least those living in a big city - can experience pressure to use, or experiment with, drugs and harmful substances, including illegal substances, alcohol, tobacco, so-called legal highs or prescription drugs.
 At Alleyn's, whilst we recognise this, we do not accept that it is a normal part of adolescence or that it is ever an inevitable part of any pupil's experience in growing up.

 We address this pressure and the risks it can bring to our pupils in both our PSHE and RSE curriculum, which explores issues to do with harmful substances at age-appropriate stages of a child's time at Alleyn's.
-These are also addressed through the Alleyn's Learners Programme and as part of our broader pastoral provision.
-We take seriously the need to educate children about the risks of involvement with harmful substances, how to make informed decisions and how to manage risk.
-We recognise the importance of maintaining an environment free from the risk of harmful substances.
-We include in this, smoking, and cigarettes, e-cigarettes and vapes, all of which are prohibited on the School site at all times.
+We take seriously the need to educate children about the risks of involvement with harmful substances, how to make informed decisions, and how to manage risk.